patrickcollins12/photon_angled_light/README.md

 # Photon Angled Light

-I have built a Resin Wooden light.
-The light uses a [Particle Photon microcontroller](https://docs.particle.io/photon/).
+I have built a wooden light sculpture out of walnut and epoxy resin.
+The light uses an embedded [Particle Photon microcontroller](https://docs.particle.io/photon/).
+The light has different modes and can be controlled by a web-based user interface.

 This source repository contains:
  - the JS-based user interface for the remote control [which is hosted here](https://photon-angled.netlify.com).